(Click Here To download a summarized Purchasing a Mattress Infographic)

 Adjustable Mattress

 Adjustable mattresses can change their firmness from firm to soft at the touch of a button.
-These options allow you to try different levels of stability until you find the right amount for you.
+These options let you try different levels of stability until you find the right one for you.
 Many of these beds also have adjustable bed angles, which can further customize your sleep experience.

 Soft or Firm?

 Everyone’s preference is different.
-However, there are several factors that we can look at to help guide our decision.
+However, several factors can help guide our decision.

 The size of the individual sleeping on the mattress is the most critical factor.
 If you are lighter, a pillow-top bed is not a good fit.
-To maximize the pillow top, you must be heavy enough to compress the top layer to be supported by the underlying material of the mattress.
+To maximize the pillow top, you must be heavy enough to compress the top layer so the mattress’s underlying material supports it.

 You will look for a softer top layer if you are lighter.
-This allows you to benefit from the lower supportive layer of the mattress.
+This allows you to benefit from the mattress’s lower supportive layer.
 Typically, the denser the top layer, the more uncomfortable a lighter person will be.

 You will prefer a denser top layer and a firmer mattress if you are heavier.
-This is where a pillow top mattress may be a good option.
-Heavyweight people still looking for that soft feel while they sleep should look for a pillow-top mattress.
+This is where a pillow-top mattress may be a good option.
+Heavyset people who still prefer a soft feel while sleeping should consider a pillow-top mattress.
 These will offer a soft cushion with firmer coil support under the top layer.

 Sleeping Style

 The following important factor in choosing your mattress style is your sleeping style.
-Everyone varies from side sleepers to back sleepers to stomach sleepers (although this is not recommended for the health of your back).
+Everyone varies from side sleepers to back sleepers to stomach sleepers (though stomach sleeping is not recommended for your back).

 Side Sleepers – recommendations include soft to medium mattresses.
 The mattress must be gentle enough for you to sink in but offer enough support to prevent pressure points in the back and neck.
 Your body has curves, and you want your new mattress to support all of those curves while you’re on it.

 Back Sleepers – recommendations often include a medium to a firm mattress.
 The bed must offer adequate support and firmness when sleeping on your back, or you will risk sinking in.
-This “sunk-in” feeling will flex the spine to increase the likelihood of waking up with back pain.
+This “sunk-in” feeling will flex the spine, increasing the likelihood of waking up with back pain.

 Stomach Sleepers – these individuals require the most support.
-Too soft a mattress will cause the napper to sink in and create sleep-associated back pain.
-If you are a stomach sleeper who regularly wakes up with back pain, we recommend slowly changing your sleep posture to your side or back sleeping.
-We understand it’s not going to be easy to make a change like this, but it’s the best option for the long-term health of your spine.
+A too-soft mattress will cause the napper to sink in, leading to sleep-associated back pain.
+If you are a stomach sleeper who regularly wakes up with back pain, we recommend gradually shifting your sleep posture to side or back.
+We understand it won’t be easy to make a change like this, but it’s the best option for the long-term health of your spine.

 These are simple guidelines that help you navigate your next mattress purchase.
 These are NOT a replacement for physically trying out the mattress yourself.
 Comfort is always subjective.
 You won’t know your style preference until you try one for yourself.
 Remember to take your time when testing.
-Purchasing the perfect mattress is a financial investment and investment in your long-term health and well-being.
+Purchasing the perfect mattress is a financial and long-term investment in health and well-being.

 Whether seeking relief from chronic pain or simply aiming for optimal health, your Livonia chiropractor guides you every step of the way.
 Contact our office to schedule an appointment by Clicking Here or giving us a call today: 734-427-6333